 User and Group Management

 This difference can affect how Red Team members create and manage user accounts on macOS.
 For example, on Linux, you can create a new user account with the “useradd” command and specify the user’s home directory, password, and other settings.
-On macOS, you need to use the “dscl” command to create a new user account and then use additional commands to set the user’s home directory, password, and other settings.
+On macOS, you must use the “dscl” command to create a new user account and then use additional commands to set the user’s home directory, password, and other settings.

 Package Management